sourcegraph/sourcegraph-accounts-sdk-go/README.md

 ```

 > [!note]
-> Please submit all issues to the [`sourcegraph/sourcegraph-accounts` repository](https://github.com/sourcegraph/sourcegraph-accounts/issues)
+> Please submit all issues to the [Core Services project](https://linear.app/sourcegraph/team/CORE/all) on Linear.

 ## Authentication